Former Partner, Munger, Tolles & Olson LLP

 Los Angeles, CA

-Beginning in 2019 Susan will be a Visiting Scholar at the Stanford Center on Longevity, working on a project to teach digital literacy to older adults, especially those who vote.
-Susan used her two years as a DCI Fellow to study the interaction between social media and democracy and the history of disinformation and fake news.
-She has become a passionate advocate for increasing public understanding of how digital platforms work and re-evaluating the legal and economic framework in which these platforms operate.
+Susan is an Encore Fellow in the San Jose Mayor’s Office, managing the city’s Age-Friendly program, and a Visiting Scholar at the Stanford Center on Longevity, working on digital literacy options for older adults.
+Before that she spent two years as a Fellow at Stanford’s Distinguished Careers Institute, studying the interaction between social media and democracy and the history of disinformation and fake news.
+She has become a passionate advocate for fighting ageism, creating opportunities for older people, and increasing public understanding of how digital platforms operate.